Model reduction in acoustic inversion by artificial neural network: Conclusions

 \section{Conclusions}

 In the current paper, we propose a method utilizing an ANN to compensate for the influence of modelling error, when using computationally light surrogate model in the reconstruction of SOS field in acoustic inverse problems.
-The method was tested with 20 simulated measurements using different number of training data sets and the reconstructions were compared to an accurate reconstruction, CRM as well as to a conventional ANN inversion.
+The method was {first} tested with 20 simulated measurements using different number of training datasets and the reconstructions were compared to an accurate reconstruction, CRM as well as to a conventional ANN inversion.
 The results show that the proposed NNAEE method can produce almost as good reconstructions as with the accurate model, while reducing the required reconstruction times significantly.
-In addition, its was shown that the proposed approach can work with fairly small number of training data sets.
-Increasing the size of the training set up to a certain limit, did not improve the quality of the reconstruction further.
+In addition, its was shown that the proposed approach can work with fairly small number of training datasets.
+Increasing the size of the training set up to a certain limit, did not improve the quality of the reconstruction further. {In the second test, extrapolation capability of the method was tested with a phantom that was significantly different from the phantoms used in the training dataset.
+The results show that the proposed method outperformed CRM and ANN inversion also in this case.}

-Further study is required for finding optimal hyper parameters of the ANN presenting $\varphi$.
-In addition, comparing the proposed method to other approximation error methods, like BAE, will be of interest.
+Further study is required for finding optimal hyperparameters of the ANN presenting $\varphi$.
+In addition, comparing the proposed method to other approximation error methods, like BAE{, and studying the effect of the training set quality on the method performance}, will be of interest.

 Even though, the method was demonstrated over acoustic inverse problem, we believe that it can be successfully utilized in other types of inverse problems.